Peter0924/CS457_Group_Project_Connect_Four/README.md

 - **Player Identification**: Each player has a unique username, making it easy to track moves and chat messages.
 - **Automatic Victory Detection**: The server detects when a player connects four discs and announces the winner.
 - **Reset and Restart Functionality**: Players can restart the game after a round is completed.
+- **Intuitive UI with Pygame**: A simple and interactive game board and chat interface, built using Pygame.

 ## Technologies Used

 - **Python**
 - **Sockets**: For real-time communication between the server and clients.
+- **Pygame**: For the game board and user interface.

 ## How to Set Up and Run